Integration with Angular

 encapsulation: ViewEncapsulation.None,

-selector: "booking", // a template name used in the "app.component.ts" file as <booking />
+selector: "booking", // used in app.component.ts as <booking />

 template: `<div #container className="widget"></div>`,